 It’s quite easy to rush through creativity workshops enumerating, rating and selecting ideas to hand-over for later implementation.
 This article is however about a different kind of creativity, the creativity that comes from gaining deeper understanding – together in a workshop.

 Requirements engineering (RE) has a long and successful tradition.
-While different approaches always existed, RE became optimized for an artefact driven setup where the individuals hand-over documents.
-Now agile practices spread.
-They are geared for a team setup where individuals form one “super-brain”.
+Different approaches always existed.
+Still it is optimized for an artifact driven setup: Individuals pass on documents.
+Agile practices are however geared for an interaction driven setup where individuals form one “super-brain”.
 The discussion about requirements is part of the agile conversation.
-And now, the proven approaches from RE suddendly create a lot of friction and bad smells.
+And now, the proven approaches from RE suddenly create friction and bad smells.
 So, should we forget about requirements?Continue reading

 Getting a performant team needs an investment into the team.
 Agile inspect and adapt is meant to do the trick.
 Instead of frantically or stoically pulling a cart with square wheels, a team should be able to spot the fault in the system and improve.
 Observation: teams surprisingly often do not do so.Continue reading

 On March 6, I had the opportunity to play the burn-out machine game with about 40 agile consultants in Zürich.
 We spent two hours with engaged discussions and insights about the very serious and highly relevant topic burn-out.
-We even had a good time doing so. https://www.meetup.com/de-DE/Agile-Breakfast-Zurich/
+We even had a good time doing so.

 Here’s the situation: A customer asked us to improve the quality of their core system so that they again can act on the demands of their users and customers in a timely manner.
 We had a team room at our disposal and we again made extensive use of the walls.
 It turned out that the team wall made the difference!Continue reading

 Keeping knowledge about a product alive is no easy task.
 Software teams struggle with manually mainting vast documentation in UML tools, text documents, wiki sites and more.
 We all know about the amount of effort and dedication needed to do this well given the amount of redundancy.
 There is a promising vision of a living documentation, i.e. a documentaiton automagically created from those things the teams create anyway, like automated and manual tests, backlog items, meeting protocols and more.

 An important management tool to improve team performance is the Team Squeezer.
 It’s really simple: just use hierarchical power and exert pressure to make the development team hurry up.
 Usually the Team Squeezer backfires.Continue reading

 Even though – as a UX professional – I must stress the importance of meeting users, I have to admit that the title of this article is not exactly accurate and just meeting users is not really the point.
 Having revealed this, I should probably explain what really matters when meeting users and give some indication on how to do it.
 This article covers two stars to road essentials: the UCD cycle and the UX levels.